Rosebank College Crest

 Students will also have access to the facilities and resources that the wider College provides, including music and drama rooms, sporting facilities and diverse learning spaces.

 This opportunity will be offered to up to 90 students based on our existing enrolment criteria.
+We will seek an expression of interest from current families this Term - Term 2 2025 for enrolments in Year 5 2027.

 Details of the Stage 3 uniform will be made available in 2026.